-Last week I had the pleasure of teaming up with LaserAway’s Paul Baumgarthuber during an eTail webinar focused on utilizing local SEO to drive online conversions for multi-location businesses.
-The webcast reinforced just how much potential lies within a company’s own brand as it spreads across the local search ecosystem, as well as how important it is for a brand to take claim and control the data being distributed.
+Last week I had the pleasure of teaming up with LaserAway’s Paul Baumgarthuber during an eTail webinar.
+The webcast focused on utilizing local SEO tools to drive online conversions for multi-location businesses.
+The session reinforced just how much potential lies within a company’s own brand as it spreads across the local search ecosystem.
+It also dealt with how important it is for a brand to take claim and control the data being distributed.

 With more than 96 percent of PC owners conducting local searches and 80 percent of local searches on mobiles phones converting into sales, it’s a no-brainer for brands to start tackling local search marketing strategies now!
 After great feedback from the session, it seemed that the biggest hurdles for brands were: (1) budget, (2) setup time, (3) where to send information, and (4) measuring ROI from local SEO.

-To summarize on the opportunity here are a list of key takeaways:
+To summarize on the opportunity for online conversions, here are a list of key takeaways:

 Start by building your digital storefront.